labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-deep-merge-objects/step1.md

-# Revised: How to Deep Merge Objects in JavaScript
+# How to Deep Merge Objects in JavaScript

 To deeply merge two objects in JavaScript, you can use the `deepMerge` function.
 This function takes two objects and a function as arguments.
 The function is used to handle keys present in both objects.